calvinalkan/better-wordpress-hooks/README.md

 `````

 ## Inbuilt Testing Module

 In order to unit test code in the context of Wordpress, one should not have to bootstrap the entire Wordpress Core.
 There are two great Wordpress mocking libraries out there:

 - [Brain Monkey](https://github.com/Brain-WP/BrainMonkey) and
 - [WP_Mock](https://github.com/10up/wp_mock).

 Both are great and work.
 I have used them both before.
-But it never felt right to have to use a dedicated mocking framework just to be able not have code blow up because all Wordpress core function are undefined if you don't bootstrap core. ( and have ever unit test last 1 sec+ ).
+But it never felt right to have to use a dedicated mocking
+framework just so that all the code does not blow up, because Wordpress Core functions are undefined.

-Inspired by the way Laravel handles [event testing](https://laravel.com/docs/8.x/mocking#event-fake), BetterWpHooks was built with testing in mind before the first line of code was written.
+Inspired by the way Laravel handles [event testing](https://laravel.com/docs/8.x/mocking#event-fake), BetterWpHooks was
+built with testing in mind before the first line of code was written.

-This is how it works with BetterWpHooks: (example taken from the laravel docs)
+There are two ways you can use the testing-module with BetterWpHooks:

+**1. Completely swapping out the underlying dispatcher with a fake-dispatcher:** Using this option none of your
+registered listeners will be executed.

 ````php
 class OrderTest extends \PHPUnit\Framework\TestCase
 {